-Like many of you we were deeply disturbed by the wanton murder of George Floyd and “Central Park Karen’s” casual weaponization of race and the police, which could have easily resulted in the taking of yet another innocent black life.
-At the same time we have also been moved and encouraged by the groundswell of popular support to FINALLY get to the roots of what ails our deeply dysfunctional, and so often corrupt, criminal justice system and how we approach policing in America.
+Like many of you we were deeply disturbed by the careless murder of George Floyd.
+At the same time, we have also been moved and encouraged by the groundswell of popular support to FINALLY get to the roots of what ails our deeply dysfunctional, and so often corrupt, criminal justice system and how we approach policing in America.

 At the same time, we wanted to take a moment to let the events of the past week sink in and think about how we might help bring about meaningful change along these lines before rushing to our social media feeds to engage in what might otherwise amount to mere virtue signaling or trying to make this about us.
 In other words, we felt it was important that we put our money where our mouth is and renew our commitment to walk the walk, before making any public pronouncements as a company.